-The program goal is to help overcome the territorial differences between the program regions with extreme ranges of socio-economic development and help improve the overall economic performance of the program territory, which is lower than the EU average and the corresponding national level.
+The programme goal is ambitious - sharp territorial divergences are observed between the programme regions having extreme ranges of socio-economic development, while the overall economic performance of the programme area remains lower than the EU and corresponding national average.
 The programme response to this challenge is the delineation of programme priority "Integrated development of the cross-border region" with 20% budget earmarked for SMEs to improve their competitiveness and to lay the foundations for establishing cross-border value chains (cooperative cross-border market).
 The implementation of the priority through the PO5 specific objective "Fostering the integrated social, economic and environmental development, cultural heritage and security in areas other than urban" addresses few other territorial challenges such as depopulation, aging, high unemployment (particularly youth one), low income level.
 The integrated development aligns fully with the programme objective, because both concepts precondition strong collaboration and cooperation between territorial actors.
 The promotion of genuine cooperation under that priority has been done at three levels: programming (JWG), implementation (through Interreg indicators preconditioning cross-border dimension of the investments) and management (joint committee will be set up to participate in the project selection process).